 If you have a MIDI keyboard connected, you can enter notes by simply pressing the corresponding keys.

-When playing notes on a MIDI keyboard, they are entered consecutively if you release each key fully before pressing the next.
-If you press a key before releasing the previous key, the new note is added to the previous note to form a chord.
+When playing notes on a MIDI keyboard, they are entered consecutively so long as you release each key fully before pressing the next.
+If you press a key before releasing the previous key, the new note is added above or below the previous note.

 Notes entered via MIDI keyboard that are outside of the current key signature will have accidentals applied automatically, but the spelling of the accidental may not be what you intend.
 To change the enharmonic spelling of a note, press J.

 Selecting pitch using the virtual piano keyboard

 You can also input notes using the on-screen Piano keyboard window.
 To display this, use View→Piano keyboard or press the shortcut P. The window can be closed the same way.

 To enter a note of a given pitch, simply click the appropriate piano key with your mouse.

 As with the computer keyboard, notes entered in this way replace any existing notes or rests.
 To create chords instead, press and hold Shift while entering notes.